 Methods to Report Wages and Pay Tax

-Quarterly contribution and wage reports may be filed over the Internet through the DES Unemployment State Tax Automated Reporting (USTAR) system.
-Filing online offers many advantages.
-After the employer enters or uploads wage data, USTAR will automatically calculate the total, excess and taxable wages and the contributions due.
-USTAR also stores previously entered employee information, so you will not have to enter it again.
-The employer also has the option to pay contributions due online by ACH debit from a checking account.
+Quarterly contribution and wage reports may be filed online using UInteract.
+After the employer enters or uploads wage data, UInteract will automatically calculate the total, excess, and taxable wages, as well as the contributions due.
+UInteract stores employee information from the previous quarter, so you will not have to enter it again.
+The employer also has the option to pay contributions due online by ACH debit or ACH credit from a checking or savings account.

-Employers may start filing reports online as soon as two business days after the end of the calendar quarter.
-The ACH debit payment may be postdated.
+Employers may start filing reports online as soon as the 15th of the last month of the quarter (March, June, September, and December.)
+The ACH debit or credit payment may be postdated.
 To use the system, the employer must have an established account with the DES.
-Complete instructions are found on the USTAR website.

-By using the ICESA (Interstate Conference of Employment Security Agencies) format, employers can report not only the wage data magnetically but the summary total information as well.
-(The ICESA organization is now known as NASWA, National Association of State Workforce Agencies.)
-The Missouri, Social Security (MMREF) and spreadsheet formats are also accepted.
-The DES will accept a diskette or CD if it meets the specifications established by the DES, see link below.
+By using the ICESA (Interstate Conference of Employment Security Agencies) format, users who have been approved for bulk filing can report not only the wage data magnetically, but the summary total information as well.
+Users who are not approved for bulk filing may also use this format, however this method will only submit the wage data, not the summary total information.
+The ICESA organization is now known as NASWA, National Association of State Workforce Agencies.
+The Missouri, Excel spreadsheet, and Social Security (MMREF) formats are also accepted.
+The DES will accept a CD if it meets the specifications established by the DES, found here on MODES-INF-368.
+Employers submitting their data on magnetic media must also submit form MODES-4260 with their CD to insure proper processing.
+Mail both to: Missouri Division of Employment Security, ATTN: Employer Accounts/Magnetic Media, 421 E Dunklin St., P.O.
+Box 59, Jefferson City, MO 65104-0059

-Simply fill out and mail in the Contribution and Wage Report.
-Work separation dates and the beginning and ending dates of probationary employment should be included in the wage detail.
-The report is also used to summarize total and taxable wages paid during the calendar quarter and to compute the amount of contributions due on the taxable wage total.
+The report is used to summarize total and taxable wages paid during the calendar quarter and to compute the amount of contributions due on the taxable wages.
+The beginning and ending dates of probationary employment should be included in the wage detail.

 |Quarter||Submission Period||Delinquent*||1st Penalty*||2nd Penalty*|